Houdini 21.0 Character KineFX

 Warning

-If the search pattern matches multiple rigs in the scene (for example, something like /**/*.rig), you could end up extracting multiple rigs that are then merged into one unpacked geometry.
+If the search pattern matches multiple rigs in the scene (for example, /**/*.rig), you could end up extracting multiple rigs that are then merged into one unpacked geometry.
 The APEX network view may display a graph that looks valid, but the graph may exhibit unexpected behavior.

 Note